edterbak/NodeRed_Heishamon_control/README.md

 BUT...I choose the NR option because if I update or restart HA, the controler and automations just continue.

 I have choosen option 4 in the list above.
 In this GIT you can find NR functions to control the panasonic.
-[2021-11-09] Current versions of the function seem rough.
-I will polish it at a later time and update here.
-The Flows do contain comments to clarify.
-In future I will also publish my verion of a NR dashboard.
-Currently Im not fully happy with it.

 <!-- USAGE EXAMPLES -->
 ## Usage